What is an Exponential Moving Average Envelope?

 EMA Trading Strategy can be used in any time frame as well as for any kind of market, makes EMA a better tool to be used.

-Lines that were a certain amount above and below the moving average form the envelopes.
+Lines that were a certain amount above and below the moving average form the envelopes, which are used in the Exponential Moving Average Envelope Trading Strategy.

 EMA Envelope Indicator